nathan-mahynski/nathan-mahynski.github.io/_tutorials/eda.md

 try to fit decision trees for classifiers, OLS for regressions; recusively eliminte features from trees to see effects spearman rank order correlations, non-parametrics (should be evident in pairplot, but if you have too many to plot, use this to screen)

+Jensen-Shannon divergence for initial test of distributions that separates classes